What we do

 What is required before referring a patient

-All referral letters must be accompanied by an MRI scan carried out within the past six months.
-This should be sent via the image-link facility for emergency/urgent referrals or on CD for routine referrals.
+- Routine spine referrals to King’s College Hospital Neurosurgery must be accompanied by an MRI scan carried out within the past six months and sent to us via image link or on a CD.

 Booking a patient at King's

 Please read the guidelines on the referral form before you make a routine referral to ensure the patient requires a neurosurgical opinion.

 All referrals that come into the Neurosurgery Spinal team are initially discussed with the multidisciplinary team and may go on to receive a Neurosurgical outpatient appointment, or referrals may be returned to the referrer with advice regarding patients’ future management if a surgical intervention is not indicated.

 • Routine Spine referrals must come via local Triage and Treat services (not direct from GPs), which must fully complete the Neurosurgery Spinal MDT Referral Form below and email it to King’s College Hospital Neurosurgery Spine team: email@example.com

 • Secondary care consultants can make Spine referrals by fully completing the Neurosurgery Spinal MDT Referral Form and emailing it to King’s College Hospital Neurosurgery Spine team: firstname.lastname@example.org

 We prefer to receive routine Spine referrals by email.
 However, they can also be made by post by fully completing the Neurosurgery Spinal MDT Referral Form and sending it to:

 4th Floor, Hambleden Wing Central